OpenStickCommunity/GP2040-CE/README.md

 ## Features

 - Select from 13 input modes including X-Input, Nintendo Switch, Playstation 4/5, Xbox One, D-Input, and Keyboard
-- Overclocked polling rate for an average of 0.76ms of input latency in Xinput and on average 0.91 for Playstation 5.
+- Input latency average of 0.76ms in Xinput and 0.91ms for Playstation 5.
 - Multiple SOCD cleaning modes - Up Priority (a.k.a.
 Stickless), Neutral, and Second Input Priority.
 - Left and Right stick emulation via D-pad inputs as well as dedicated toggle switches.
 - Dual direction via D-pad + LS/RS.